Casio PX-780 Review

 Looks decent, and has a sliding keyboard cover for protection against dust and spills or any other “danger” to the keys.

-Like already said, speaker system is reasonable.
+Like already said, the speaker system is reasonable.
 However, just attach headphones or external speakers for a powerful sound.
 Problem solved Bench sold separately.

 Good for: both new learners and experienced pianists on budget, but want exceptional quality